etiamz/optiscope/README.md

 Optiscope operates in **five discrete phases**: (1) weak reduction, (2) full reduction, (3) unwinding, (4) scope removal, & (5) loop cutting.
 The first two phases performe interaction net reduction; the latter phases read back the reduced net into a net that can be directly interpreted as a lambda calculus expression.
 Weak reduction achieves true Lévy-optimality by reducing onely _needed_ redexes (i.e., neither duplicating work nor touching redexes whose result will be discarded); the latter phases are to be understood as "extensions" that are not formally Lévy-optimal.
 In particular, although full reduction is guaranteed to reach beta normal forms, it is allowed to fire redexes whose result will be eventually discarded by subsequent computation.
 This choice is made of practical concerns, since implementing full Lévy-optimal reduction is neither easy, nor necessary; all functional machines in practice are weak anywaies.

-Mathematically, our implementation follows the Lambdascope formalism [^lambdascope], which is perhaps the simplest (among many others) proposal to optimality, involving onely six types of nodes & three rule schemes.
+Mathematically, our implementation follows the Lambdascope formalisme [^lambdascope], which is perhaps the simplest (among many others) proposal to optimality, involving onely six types of nodes & three rule schemes.
 As here we make no attempt at giving optimality a formal treatment, an interested reader is invited to read the paper for more details & ask any related questions in the issues.

 ## Evaluation by interaction